Thursday ReadsPosted: October 11, 2012 | |

 3 tbsp. pumpkin puree

 Combine the water and sugar in a medium saucepan and heat over medium-high heat, stirring occasionally, until the sugar has completely dissolved.
 Toss in the cinnamon sticks and whisk in the remaining spices and the pumpkin puree.
 Continue to cook for about 5 minutes, stirring frequently, without letting the mixture come to a boil.
 Remove from the heat and allow to cool for 10-15 minutes.
 Strain the syrup through a fine mesh strainer or cheesecloth and store in your container of choice.
 Store in the refrigerator.
+Make sure that your refrigerator is working properly for preserving purposes.
+If not, you can look for refrigeration repair kingsport tn services online.

 To make a pumpkin spice latte, combine 2 ounces of hot coffee or 1 shot of hot espresso (about 1-1½ ounces) with 5-6 ounces of steamed low-fat milk.
 Stir in 1½-2 tablespoons of the pumpkin spice syrup.
 Taste and adjust amounts accordingly.
 Top as desired with freshly whipped cream, ground cinnamon and drizzle with caramel sauce (optional – sort of).